AurumByte/Glass/README.md

 - If you want to create your own Glass program then create a new file with an extention of ".a" without quotes.

+- Then go to "IDE/APremiere" folder and open APremiere.py to start coding.

+## What is APremiere
+APremiere is an IDE made for Glass programming language.

 ## Devlog at Trello
 You can now get it's developement log at: https://trello.com/b/xZ02JY5g/glass <br />